enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

 content to explode through this wall of information density.

 **=> How to know if a content is worth sharing?**
-THink about Ced/Madango sharing it:
+Think about Ced/Madango sharing it:

 It made you look cooler, smarter, funnier, or more relevant—providing you with a personal psychological
 benefit.